All Episodes

 All he's got is the legacy that he had from the Senate.

-He's got every donor, every.
+He's got every donor, every big donor, all the corporatists.

-big donor, all the corporatists, he's got all the globalists.
+He's got all the globalists.

 They're going to sit there and just fight you to the end over that legacy.

-So, Hal, what's your battle plan of how you beat these guys when they have the advantage of a political apparatus and the money?
+So how, what's your battle plan of how you beat these guys when they have the advantage of a political apparatus and the money?

-Well, Steve, there's only one way to handle Mitch McConnell's machine and that's absolute brute force.
+Well, Steve, there's only one way to handle Mitch McConnell's machine, and that's absolute brute force.

 And that's why we've been so aggressive in this campaign.

-And I think the people of Kentucky are so excited about a choice, finally, that we can get away from these, these two puppets that Mitch was trying to jam into Kentucky so his cronies, his lobbyists could get a second life after his term is up and that's what this candidacy is all about.
+Steve, as you know, we went up on air several weeks ago, and I think the people of Kentucky are so excited about a choice, finally, that we can get away from these two puppets that Mitch was trying to jam into Kentucky so his cronies, his lobbyists, could get a second life after his term is up.

 And Steve, we're going to need every bit of the grassroots to fight it because they're throwing all kinds of money.

-They're colluding on the super PAC as I told you about and they're going to they're not going to go quietly and we are rupturing the establishment and Steve, we are going to disassemble Mitch McConnell's establishment brick by brick in this campaign and finally showcase that we can have a candidate that stands with President Trump, that stands with the America First agenda and is not there just to hold power for the next forty years like Mitch McConnell and his puppets would do.
+And Steve, we are going to disassemble Mitch McConnell's establishment brick by brick in this campaign and finally showcase that we can have a candidate that stands with President Trump, that stands with the America First agenda, and is not there just to hold power for the next 40 years like Mitch McConnell and his puppets would do.

-But it's going to be a dog fight, Steve.
+But it's going to be a dogfight, Steve.

 And the only way to handle it is to get very, very aggressive.